Participating Faculty Members

 Dr. Douglas Kurtze

 My currently active research projects are: (1) Developing a simplified theoretical model of the interaction of sea ice and ocean circulation, and applying it to the Snowball Earth episodes in the Neoproterozoic Era (c.
-600 million years ago) and to global warming today; (2) assessing theoretical models meant to explain the causes of oscillations in large-scale ocean circulation; and (3) investigating the behavior of models of traffic flow and traffic jams.
+600 million years ago) and to global warming today; (2) extending that model to include the mechanisms by which the ocean regulates atmospheric CO2; (3) assessing theoretical models meant to explain the causes of oscillations in large-scale ocean circulation; and (4) investigating the behavior of models of traffic flow and traffic jams.
 The last grows out of my general research interest in how patterns form spontaneously in nature.